sneakysneak/docs/pages/launch/marketplace-deployment.md

 tags: [launch]
 ---

-To enable your users to view a marketplace, simply present a “Connect” button or link within your application’s UI.
+To enable your users to view a Marketplace, simply present a "Connect" button or link within your application’s UI.

 For example:

 ![Generic Host Application](./images/generic-host-app.png)

-When a user clicks the **Connect** button, your application server should make a request towards Cyclr REST API's _/users/marketplace_ method:
+When a user clicks the **Connect** button, your application server should make a request towards Cyclr's REST API's _/users/marketplace_ method:

 ```
 curl -X POST